• Start Here!

 Vietnam has a tropical monsoon climate, with two monsoons that hit the country during both the summer and winter.

-That is why there is not one ideal season for visiting the whole country (even though the Spring and autumn are probably the best times to go, like many other countries).
+That is why there is not one ideal season for visiting the whole country (even though Spring and autumn are probably the best times to go, like in many other countries).

 The north of Vietnam is the only area with actual seasons, with a winter that lasts from December to March and a torrid summer where it gets up to 40 degrees.
 Remember that the summer coincides with the rainy season.